HendrikLH/HendrikLH/README.md

 ## About Me

 I'm an IT Consultant at Lufthansa Industry Solutions from Frankfurt, Germany.
-I have a passion for technology and people.

 ### Contact Information